 All our female employees have a fully paid maternity leave with benefits of 26 weeks.
 Out of this, eight weeks can even be taken before delivery – as per the requirements of the mother.
 This leave can be availed twice in the employees’ career.

-All employees becoming fathers are provided with a fully paid leave with benefits of 2 weeks that is available within six months of becoming a father.
+All employees becoming fathers are provided with 3 weeks of fully paid leave that is available within 1 year of becoming a father.
 This leave can be availed twice in the employees’ career and, we are making this change effective July 1 2018.
 Prior to this, 2 weeks of leave, could be taken within 6 months of becoming a father.

 3. Leave for Adoptive Parents and Commissioning mothers

 Maternity and Paternity leave with full pay and benefits are also extended to parents who are legally adopting a child.
 Maternity leave with full pay and benefits is also extended to commissioning mothers.

 4. Maternity Transition Policy to manage the smooth transition for new mothers